ningxinzhu/pihole/README.md

   - Raspbian takes up almost 4 GB so although a 4 GB microSD card will work, 8 GB will give you more peace of mind that Pi-hole can do what it needs to do.
 - an adapter so that you can format said microSD card to FAT32 using a computer
 - Ethernet cable
-- USB keyboard and mouse
+- USB keyboard and USB mouse, or USB mouse and SSH and VNC
-  - If it's not a QWERTY keyboard with **all** of the keys normally found on a keyboard, Pi-hole can still be installed but it will take much longer.
-I learned this the hard way.
+  - If you enable SSH and VNC as soon as Raspbian Jessie is installed, you can control the Pi remotely using the keyboard and mouse on your computer.
+Otherwise not having a full-size USB keyboard makes running commands much more difficult.
 - HDMI monitor
 - a router to which you have admin access

 ##Installation
-- Format the microSD card to FAT32 using [SDFormatter](https://www.sdcard.org/downloads/formatter_4/), Disk Utility on OS X, or gparted on Linux.
+- Format the microSD card to FAT using [SDFormatter](https://www.sdcard.org/downloads/formatter_4/), Disk Utility on OS X, or gparted on Linux.
-- Download [NOOBS](https://www.raspberrypi.org/downloads/noobs/) and unzip it to the root of your microSD card.
+- Download [the offline NOOBS installer](https://www.raspberrypi.org/downloads/noobs/) and unzip it to the root of your microSD card.
 - Insert the microSD card into the Pi.
 Connect the Pi to your router using an Ethernet cable.
 Connect the keyboard/mouse/monitor to the Pi.
-- Connect the Pi with a power outlet using the power supply; the Pi will now boot.
+- Connect the Pi with a power outlet using the power supply; this should always be the last peripheral to be connected because the Pi will now boot.
 Install Raspbian (Jessie, not Lite) by following the on-screen instructions.
+  - Lite does not have a desktop environment; consequently, getting the Pi to boot straight into the desktop logged in as pi@raspberrypi requires additional work.
 - Enable SSH and VNC in Preferences.
 - Run `curl -sSL https://install.pi-hole.net | bash`.
 - Run `git clone --depth 1 https://github.com/pi-hole/pi-hole.git Pi-hole` in Terminal to clone the Pi-hole repository on Github to your Pi.